Previous Page Next Page

 9420 Priority 2 (P2)

-The intake specialist assesses a priority 2 to any RCCI report that alleges abuse or neglect that does not indicate immediate risk of death or serious harm.
+The intake specialist completes a Priority 2 (P2) Residential Child Care Investigations intake when the alleged abuse or neglect does not indicate immediate risk of death or serious harm.

 9500 Information and Referrals (I&Rs)